Basic Points About the EBC Region When You Know Absolutely Nothing

 Why are you going ?

-- If you want to go all the way to Everest Base Camp make sure you have an itinerary no less than 14 days Lukla to Lukla NOT including arrival in Kathmandu.
+- If you want to go all the way to Everest Base Camp make sure you have an itinerary no less than 14 days Lukla to Lukla NOT counting your arrival in Kathmandu as day one of your trek.

-- Importantly there is a chance you won’t get to Base Camp.
+- There is a chance you won’t get to Base Camp.
 On our first trek in 2013 we didn’t, and you need to be prepared for that.
 Pushing on could cost you your life.
-You can always try again another time.
+You can try again another time.
 There is no shame in not getting to EBC.

-- You might be happy enough just to experience trekking and the big mountain panoramic views.
+- You might want to experience trekking and the big mountain panoramic views and plan not to trek all the way to EBC.
 Then maybe trekking to Namche Bazaar is far enough.
 Or you could go a bit farther to Thame or Khumjung.
 It is still a fantastic experience with great views.
 Dingboche is further with fantastic massive landscape views.

 The Number of Days Trekking to Everest Base Camp is the Most Important Factor to Get to Base Camp Safely